isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>RVHS was given the go ahead for the Bicultural Programme, which commenced
 in 2007.
 <br>
-<br>In June, RV moved out of the Queensway site to the holding site at Malan
+<br>In June, RVHS moved out of the Queensway site to the holding site at Malan
 Road.
 A school warming was organised on the last Friday of the June school holidays.
 This was to support the RVIP programme and wait for the new school building to be ready in 2009.